Red Reishi Mushroom

 A recent study has proven that the extract of Reishi can help protect against oxidative stress, even in severe cases.

 Reishi mushroom can stimulate an extremely healthy and natural process in the body called autophagy, which jump-starts the human body’s self-cleaning process.
 This can protect cellular integrity, get rid of dead or harmful cells that cause chronic inflammation, and support mitochondria.

 It all comes down to Reishi’s antioxidant and free radical-protective abilities.
 This can put a stop to aging, tissue degeneration, and weakness.

 Studies have proven that red Reishi has specific anti-inflammatory actions that can protect neurons and nerves from inflammation.
 Therefore, preventing it from causing memory problems, especially in the elderly.

 Another study showed that red reishi mushrooms could help in reducing the cognitive decline in Alzheimer’s as well as neurological disorders of all sorts with similar symptoms and problems.

 Studies have proven that the traditional medicinal fungus could help lower the blood pressure naturally.
-In fact, long term use of the mushroom as a supplement could help stay in perfect shape.
+Long term use of the mushroom as a supplement could help stay in perfect shape.

 Liver and Kidneys

 Reishi also contains liver-protective or heparo-protective benefits.
 Such benefits could be powerful enough to fight fatty liver diseases.
 Since Reishi is considered a detoxifying herb, it can also help protect the kidneys naturally.

 Reishi may work as a prebiotic for the gut, which could help feed and sustain beneficial gut bacteria.
 By improving gut health, Reishi can help boost metabolism, control weight, and reduce the danger of obesity.
 The supplementation of red Reishi has excellent antioxidant benefits, which can also help improve athletic performance.

 It’s a disorder of the nerves that cause people to feel pain even when there isn’t any.
 Reishi could someday be possibly considered as one of the most effective botanical solutions for fibromyalgia.

 The Traditional Use of Reishi